Skip to content

 )

 Now validate and provision can be run on subscriptions in either ACTIVE or PROVISIONING states and modify can only be run on subscriptions in the PROVISIONING state.
-The exception is terminate, those workflows can be run on subscriptions in any state unless constrained here.

-1. WF_BLOCKED_BY_IN_USE_BY_SUBSCRIPTIONS: block modify workflows on subscriptions with unterminated in_use_by subscriptions
+1. WF_BLOCKED_BY_IN_USE_BY_SUBSCRIPTIONS: Block modify workflows on subscriptions with unterminated in_use_by subscriptions

 By default, only terminate workflows are prohibited from running on subscriptions with unterminated in_use_by subscriptions.
 This behavior can be changed in the WF_BLOCKED_BY_IN_USE_BY_SUBSCRIPTIONS data structure: